marcodb26/TabMania/README-DEV.md

     - Readme: https://github.com/marcodb26/TabMania/blob/v1.2/README.md
 	- Changelog: https://github.com/marcodb26/TabMania/blob/v1.2/CHANGELOG.md
   * Then edit the release object just created, and add:
-	 `See the documentation and changelog for this release.` with appropriate hyperlinks
+	- `See the documentation and changelog for this release.` with appropriate hyperlinks
+	  * E.g.: `See the [documentation](https://github.com/marcodb26/TabMania/blob/v1.2/README.md) and [changelog](https://github.com/marcodb26/TabMania/blob/v1.2/CHANGELOG.md) for this release`.

 * Post the new version on the Google developer console at https://chrome.google.com/webstore/devconsole
   * Use the same tagged link to the README.md